mario-deluna/php-glfw/docs/getting-started/installation/install-linux.md

 cd php-glfw
 ```

-Configure and build the extension
+Configure and build the extension:

 ```bash
 sudo phpize && ./configure --enable-glfw sudo make install
 ```

-make sure to add `glfw.so` in the `php.ini` file.
+Ensure that you add `glfw.so` to your `php.ini` file.

-You can figure out the path to your php.ini file using:
+You can determine the path to your `php.ini` file using the following command:

 ```bash
 php -i | grep php.ini
 ```

-Edit that file using you favorite editor:
+Edit that file using your favorite editor:

 ```bash
 sudo vi /usr/local/etc/php/8.1/php.ini
 ```

-And add the following line at the end of the file
+Then, add the following line at the end of the file:

 ```ini
 extension="glfw.so"